michaelsergio/nasm-instruction-set/interrupts.md

 Note: allows move between directories on same logical drive only; open files should not be renamed!

-## mouse driver interrupts -- INT 33h
+## Mouse Driver Interrupts -- INT 33h

 ### INT 33h / AX=0000
-mouse ininialization. any previous mouse pointer is hidden.
+Mouse ininialization. any previous mouse pointer is hidden.

 returns:
 * if successful: AX=0FFFFh and BX=number of mouse buttons.